 Select this set of courses if you are an active OR inactive salesperson under the SAE requirement.

-For those applying on or after September 1, 2012: All active and inactive salespersons who are under the SAE requirement must show evidence of having completed a minimum of 90 hours in CORE real estate education during the two year license term.
-A total of 270 CORE hours must be completed by the end of the second year of licensure.
+For those applying on or after September 1, 2012: All active and inactive salespersons who are under the SAE requirement must show evidence of having completed a minimum of 90 hours in qualifying real estate education during the license term.
+TREC Legal Update I (4 hours) and TREC Legal Update II (4 hours) must also be completed.

 “I don’t see what I need listed here.
 Do you offer courses for other professions?”

 Courses are not limited to Real Estate Pre-Licensing and Continuing Education.
 In addition to the real estate courses described above, courses are also offered for the following: